Leaking Underground Storage Tank Trust Fund Corrective Action Program

 How may assistance be used?

-States and tribes may use financial assistance under this program for eligible and allowable costs incurred under cooperative agreements for corrective action, as described under "Objectives".
+States and tribes may use financial assistance under this program for eligible and allowable costs incurred under cooperative agreements for corrective action, as described in the "Objectives" section of this assistance listing.
 This financial assistance program is not eligible for inclusion in Performance Partnership Grants under 40 CFR 35.133.
 EPA will award cooperative agreements for corrective action activities.
-The applicable provisions in Leaking Underground Storage Tank Trust Fund Corrective Action Cooperative Agreement Guidelines apply to states receiving funds under this program.
+Leaking Underground Storage Tank Trust Fund Corrective Action Cooperative Agreement Guidelines apply to states receiving funds under this program.
 See https://www.epa.gov/ust/state-grant-policy-and-guidance.
 LUST Trust Funds for corrective action will not be used to implement any provision of the Energy Policy Act (EPAct) of 2005, Title XV, Subtitle B, that is not also a LUST activity authorized by Section 205 of the Superfund Amendments and Reauthorization Act.
-LUST Trust Fund corrective action cooperative agreements are Continuing Environmental Program Grants[1], administered by EPA, and provide money to states to address petroleum[2] releases from USTs.
-States must comply with the requirements in Leaking Underground Storage Tank Trust Fund Corrective Action Cooperative Agreement Guidelines and Cost Recovery Policy For Leaking Underground Storage Tank Trust Fund Corrective Action Cooperative Agreements as a condition of receiving LUST Trust Fund corrective action cooperative agreement funding.
+LUST Trust Fund corrective action cooperative agreements are Continuing Environmental Program Grants[1], administered by EPA, and provide money to states to address petroleum[2] releases from underground storage tanks (USTs).
+States must comply with the requirements in the Leaking Underground Storage Tank Trust Fund Corrective Action Cooperative Agreement Guidelines and the Cost Recovery Policy For Leaking Underground Storage Tank Trust Fund Corrective Action Cooperative Agreements as a condition of receiving LUST Trust Fund corrective action cooperative agreement funding.
 See https://www.epa.gov/ust/state-grant-policy-and-guidance.

 What are the requirements after being awarded this opportunity?